GyroSuperintelligence/CGM/Docs/Notes/Notes_3.md

 ## 3. Anchors and Scales

 * **Length ladders:** Formula $L^*(N) = \lambda_{\rm anchor} \left(\tfrac{\Pi}{\Xi}\right)^N$ was introduced.
 It is not a textbook equation, but it structurally mimics RG scaling and spectral ladders in physics.
-* **Anchor choices:** Initially the electron Compton wavelength was the anchor.
-You later questioned whether this is the best choice, given electrons are not directly observable, and suggested instead to anchor at the first observationally emergent scale (CMB).
+* **Anchor choices:** Initially the electron Compton wavelength was the anchor. we later questioned whether this is the best choice, given electrons are not directly observable, and suggested instead to anchor at the first observationally emergent scale (CMB).
 This remains an open refinement path.
 * **Compton link to CMB:** We established that the Compton wavelength of the electron enters directly into the Thomson cross-section, which governs photon–electron coupling, CMB opacity, and y/μ distortions.
 That gave your anchor a *physical justification*.

 ---